 Here are a few of the things you'll be able to do with your Microsoft account:

 - Access your files anywhere: You can save files to your OneDrive, so you'll be able to access them from any computer that has an Internet connection.
 This also helps to keep your files safe if anything happens to your computer.

 - Edit documents in your web browser: If you're using a computer that doesn't have Microsoft Office, you can use Office Online (previously known as Office Web Apps) to edit documents in your browser for free.
 Office Online includes simplified versions of Word, Excel, PowerPoint, and OneNote.

-- Share files: It's easy to share your OneDrive files with friends or coworkers.
-You can choose whether they can edit or just read the files.
+- Share files: It's easy to share your OneDrive files with friends and coworkers.
+You can choose whether they can edit or simply read the files.
 This option is great for collaboration because multiple people can edit a document at the same time (also known as co-authoring).